-Rights, preferences and restrictions attached to equity shares Equity shares
+i.
+Rights, preferences and restrictions attached to equity shares

+A. Equity shares

-The Company has only one class of equity shares having a par value of Rs.10 per share.
+The Company's Equity shares has a par value of Rs.
+10 per share.
 Each holder of equity share is entitled to one vote per share.
 In the event of liquidation of the Company the holders of equity shares will be entitled to receive remaining assets of the company after distribution of all preferential amounts.
 The distribution will be in proportion to the number of equity shares held by the shareholders.